SalesforceLabs/record-hunter/CONTRIBUTING.md

 # Contributing Guidelines
 Thank you for your interest in contributing to this project!
 Here are some guidelines to help you get started.

+## Disclaimer
+- Changes made to this repository do not guarantee immediate publication on AppExchange.

 ## Getting Started
 - Fork the repository
 - Clone your forked repository to your local machine